CloudKidStudio/PixiFlash/README.md

 	// Create the character, all library symbols live
 	// on the pixiflash_lib window object
 	var character = new pixiflash_lib.Character();

-	// Set the framerate to match the FPS in Flash character.framerate = 30;
+	character.framerate = 30;

-	// Start playing the character
 	character.play();

 	// Add to stage